IgniteUI/igniteui-docfx/en/components/themes/theming-demo.md

 ```
 <div class="divider--half"></div>

 The next step is to import all the components, that you want to customize, and their corresponding themes.
-In the [**Ignite UI for Angular Themes** ](https://staging.infragistics.local/products/ignite-ui-angular/docs/sass/) documentation you can find all the **functions**, **component mixins** and **themes** that can be used inside an application.

 Our app will have:
 - **Igx-Grid** with `paging` and **filtering**: